U.S. imposes sanctions on Russia over poisoning of Navalny | Politics

 U.S. imposes sanctions on Russia over poisoning of Navalny

-The United States on Tuesday imposed sanctions on Russian individuals and entities over Russia's attempt to kill opposition figure Alexei Navalny with a nerve agent, senior Biden administration officials said.
+The United States on Tuesday announced sanctions on senior Russian government officials and Russian entities in response to what U.S. officials said was Moscow's attempt to kill opposition leader Alexei Navalny with a nerve agent.
+The announcement, made by senior Biden administration officials, marked a sharp turn away from former President Donald Trump's reluctance to confront Russian President Vladimir Putin.

+Navalny fell ill on a flight in Siberia in August and was airlifted to Germany, where doctors concluded he had been poisoned with a nerve agent.
+The Kremlin has denied any role in his illness and said it had seen no proof he was poisoned.
+The officials said Navalny was targeted for his activism in trying to raise questions about what they called Russian corruption.

-The officials, speaking to reporters on a conference call, said the moves were being taken in coordination with the European Union.
-They reiterated President Joe Biden's call for Russia to release Navalny from prison.
-The sanctions were a response to what the officials said was a Russian attempt to assassinate Navalny last year, an accusation Russia denies.
-Biden's predecessor, former President Donald Trump, had not levied punishment on Russia over the Navalny attack.
+"Russia's attempt to kill Mr. Navalny follows an alarming pattern of chemical weapons use by Russia," a senior Biden administration official told reporters on a call.
+The officials said seven senior Russian government officials would face sanctions, such as asset freezes.
+In addition 14 entities associated with Russia's biological and chemical agent production, including 13 commercial parties and a government research institute, were levied punitive measures.
+The U.S. moves were being taken in coordination with the European Union.
+The officials reiterated Biden's call for Russia to release Navalny from prison.

 Biden has taken a tougher approach to Russian President Vladimir Putin than Trump.
 "The United States is neither seeking to reset our relations with Russia, nor are we seeking to escalate," one official said.